Category: Skills

 You’re always one decision away from living a completely different life.
 Clipping may not bring you comfort.
 But if you hang out at anchor stations enough, you will eventually see a tether work.
 Here’s some solid reasons to clip yourself to solid ground:

-• Feel more comfortable
+• Feel more comfortable (You’re scared)

-• Make your friends comfortable
+• Make your friends comfortable (They like you and you’re generous with gas money.)

 The Perfect Cowstail